New struggle over future of Roscoe Head

 As a result of the sale of the pub to New River Retail, a Save the Roscoe campaign was set up by the local branch of CAMRA to support Carol Ross and her family.
 A demonstration was held outside the pub and speakers included the national chairman of CAMRA, Colin Valentine.

 New River Retail has rapidly become a major pub company, owning more than 700 outlets.
 In 2013 it bought 200 pubs from Marston’s for £90 million, followed by 158 pubs from Punch Taverns in 2015 for £53.5 million.
-It now has around 700 pubs but some outlets have been sold to the Co-op, which has turned them into convenience stores.
+Some outlets have been sold to the Co-op, which has turned them into convenience stores.

 New River says it has not registered with the Pubs Code and is not obliged to offer MRO to tenants as it has fewer than 500 pubs.
 It says some of its pubs are "operator managed", where licensees are self-employed and do not pay rent.
 It also has pubs in Scotland where the Pubs Code does not operate.
 Liverpool councillor Nick Small is taking the matter up with the Pubs Ajudicator.